 Companies hosting servers that store electronic PHI, for example, must implement physical security measures to prevent unauthorized access.
 At WestFax, we host our systems in SOC 2 compliant data centers with 24×7 guards, advanced video surveillance, biometric ID access, and server cages.
-We use the latest technical security controls to prevent unauthorized access to archived faxes, and to in-transit data when faxes are being sent and received.
+We use the latest technical security controls to prevent unauthorized access to archived faxes and to in-transit data when faxes are being sent and received.

 Because you’re ultimately responsible for safeguarding PHI in your custody; you need to get all that in writing.
 That’s where the BAA comes into play.

-The Business Associate Agreement is a legal agreement which outlines the responsibilities of each party in ensuring the security of PHI, both “in transit” and “at rest”.
+The Business Associate Agreement is a legal agreement that outlines the responsibilities of each party in ensuring the security of PHI, both “in transit” and “at rest”.
 When WestFax signs a BAA, we are legally acknowledging our responsibilities to maintain our high standards for keeping PHI secure.
 We understand HIPAA compliance in detail, and we are willing to demonstrate our commitment to security in writing.

 Having a signed Business Associate Agreement is not optional; it protects you from legal liability and potential compliance penalties.
 HIPAA rules require a BAA from every third-party contractor who could potentially have access to PHI in your custody.

-As part of our HIPAA compliant Healthcare Fax, WestFax provides an industry standard Business Associate Agreement.
+As part of our HIPAA-compliant Healthcare Fax, WestFax provides an industry-standard Business Associate Agreement.
 Our BAA agreement satisfies the Health and Human Services (HSS) standards for Health Information Privacy (HIP).